Hilbert series of modules over positively graded polynomials rings: Proofs of the main results

 \begin{theorem} Assume that in the situation of Theorem \ref{thm:rat} we have $n = 2$.
-Then the numerator polynomials $q(t)$ can be chosen to have nonnegative \emph{integral} coefficients.
-In particular, $P(t)$ can be realized as a Hilbert series of a finitely generated graded $R$-module. \end{theorem}
+Then the numerator polynomials $Q_I$ can be chosen to have nonnegative \emph{integral} coefficients.
+In particular, $P$ can be realized as a Hilbert series of a finitely generated graded $R$-module. \end{theorem}

-\begin{proof} Without loss of generality, we may assume that $d_1 \neq d_2$.
-Otherwise the claim reduced to the standard graded case which is known \cite[Thm 2.1]{U}.
-By our premise, $P$ is either a polynomial, or $Q(P)$ has degree at most $1$.
-If $P$ is a polynomial, so nothing is to be proven.
-So consider the case that $\deg Q(P) = 0$.
+\begin{proof} As a notation, we write $c_i(P)$ for the $i$-th coefficient of $\Q{P}$.
+If the degrees are equal the problem can be reduced to the standard graded case, so the claim follows from \cite[Thm.
+2.1]{U}.
+Therefore we may assume that $d_1 \neq d_2$.
+Since $n=2$, $\Q{P}$ has degree at most $1$.
+If $\Q{P}=0$, then $P$ is a polynomial, so nothing is to be proven.
+Next we assume that $\deg \Q{P} = 0$.
 By a partial fraction decomposition of $P$ we see that it can be written in the form

 From this we read off that $c_0(P)$ is the sum of two periodic functions of period $d_1$ resp. $d_2$.
-By Lemma \ref{lem:periodic}, we can choose this functions nonnegative and integer valued.
+By Lemma \ref{lem:periodic}, we can choose these functions to be nonnegative and integer valued.
 In other words, there exist two polynomials $\tilde{p}_1, \tilde{p}_2 \in \ZZ[t]$ with nonnegative coefficients such that

-so by subtracting (a suitable shift of) this rational function from $P(t)$ we reduce to the case of a polynomial.
+so by subtracting a suitable shift of this rational function from $P(t)$ we reduce to the case of a polynomial.